euxes/Palaios/notes_on_signing_san_certs.md

 Errors such as

 > ...
-> openssl "-extensions": No such file or directory
+> -extensions: No such file or directory
 > ...

 will occur if putting `-infiles` option in the middle.